 Our Blooming Florals Quilt is a throw size with an expanding half square triangle design that is echoed in the throw’s unique angled corners.
 We selected and sorted delicate floral colors and motifs, perfectly positioning them from the center out to simulate a flower opening up to the sun.

 We used 10” layer cake squares to create our half square triangles, alternating the prints with pure white solid.
 The small scale of the motifs allows you to really see and appreciate the sweet designs within each 9” finished square.

 Our original fabric choices came from Bespoke Blooms by Brenda Riddle for Moda Fabrics.
-This is a older collection that is no longer readily available.
+This is an older collection that is no longer readily available.
 As you decide on your favorite fabrics to use, we suggest looking for variety of dainty florals as well as coordinating tone-on-tone prints, stripes, and classic ginghams.
-We used a gingham for our binding, adding another diagonal element to reflect the main triangle blocks.
+We used a gingham for our binding, which adds another diagonal element to reflect the main triangle blocks.

 Our choice for quilting was a classic diamond grid pattern.
 It’s easy to do on your home sewing machine with a Walking or Even feed foot, especially since you can use the intersecting seams of the half-square triangles as the starting guide lines.
 The criss-crossing lines of quilting look lovely from the back as well.
 You could also choose to engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed™ Flex system we love to use on many of our Janome studio models.

 The simplicity of this patchwork design would also lend itself to a more random quilting pattern.
 In the photo below is an extra block done with all-over stippling to show you how lovely a meandering pattern looks, softening the crisp straight lines of the triangles.